ashish-gehani/acm-rep-2025/content/cfposters/topics.md

 active: true
 ---

+ACM REP ‘25 welcomes submissions across computing disciplines, spanning both traditional computer science and interdisciplinary scientific computing applications in biology, chemistry, physics, astronomy, genomics, geosciences, etc. The conference particularly values submissions that demonstrate reproducible experimental results.
+Where full reproduction is not achieved, detailed documentation of the reproducibility experience is equally valuable.

-Topics of interest include, but are not limited to, the following as they relate to various aspects of reproducibility and replicability.
+The conference addresses various aspects of reproducibility and replicability, including but not limited to the following topics:

-Computational Reproducibility Concepts
+Reproducibility Concepts
 - Experiment dependency management.
 - Experiment portability for code, performance, and related metrics.
 - Software and artifact packaging and container-related reproducibility methods.